 We will have both plenary and breakout sessions, but this is not a conference where we merely sit back and listen: central to our conference for 50 years has been group participation in inductive Bible studies, where we actively seek out what God has intended to convey to us in the Scripture passages we study together.
 In our workshops, too, come expecting to discuss the topics together as the Holy Spirit guides us by the light of his holy word.

-This winter, we welcome people of all races and ethnicities, both male and female, to join us at the Kingdom Leadership Conference.
+This winter, we welcome people of various life stages (see our deal for reunions!) and all races and ethnicities, both male and female, to join us at the Kingdom Leadership Conference.
 We recognize that God has created the two sexes with distinct callings, man to work the earth and woman to be a fit helper to him.
 Nevertheless, we encourage both men and women to join us and grow in their ability to lead others to both faith in Jesus and the good works that he does in us, as Christ our crucified, risen, and ascended king crushes Satan under the feet of his Church (Romans 16.20).

 The Rev. Joshua Ting, one of our keynote speakers, is Executive Vice President and Associate Professor at GETS Theological Seminary, Covina, California, and was also a keynote speaker at the 2018 Hong Kong Bible Conference.